 While the petition described above covers individuals such as aunts, uncles, siblings and family friends, grandparents are not seen as belonging to that same third-party category.
 Instead, a grandparent’s right to see their grandchildren is protected each of the 50 states’ laws.
 These establish a clear path through which a child’s grandparents can seek to gain visitation with their grandchildren.

-If you fit into one of aforementioned, non-traditional categories and you’re seeking either guardianship or visitation with a minor child, then a Catonsville, Maryland, child custody attorney attorney can guide you in your legal matter.
+If you fit into one of aforementioned, non-traditional categories and you’re seeking either guardianship or visitation with a minor child, then a Catonsville, Maryland, child custody attorney can guide you in your legal matter.

 Source: FindLaw, “Custody and Visitation in Non-Divorce Cases,” accessed June 30, 2017